-A coma is a medical emergency.
+Coma is a medical emergency.
 Swift action is needed to preserve life and brain function.
-Doctors normally order a battery of blood tests and a brain CT scan to try to determine what's causing the coma so that proper treatment can begin.
+Doctors normally order a series of blood tests and a brain scan to try to determine what's causing the coma so that proper treatment can begin.

 A coma seldom lasts longer than several weeks.
-People who are unconscious for a longer period of time may transition to a persistent vegetative state.
+People who are unconscious for a longer time might transition to a persistent vegetative state or brain death.

 The signs and symptoms of a coma commonly include: